Winners and DFL

 “Event” record instead of “course” record

-The 2018 Hardrock 100 Runner’s Manual captures this concept nicely.
-The fact sheet, on page 66 of the PDF, shows the difference in course lengths over a three-year period: 100.3 miles (2003), 101.4 miles (2004), and 100.4 miles (2005).
+Credit to VHTRC for the “event record” concept, which the 2018 Hardrock 100 Runner’s Manual captures nicely.
+The fact sheet on page 66 shows the difference in course lengths over a three-year period: 100.3 miles (2003), 101.4 miles (2004), and 100.4 miles (2005).
 With a five-year average finish time of 39:20:17 across all runners, that extra mile in 2004 makes a difference — a 23:21 difference!